-Although the New York Mets during their 50-plus-year no no-no streak had 10 pitchers throw no-hitters before joining that team, the San Diego Padres didn’t have a single pitcher to fit into the “No-hitters … after they were Padres” category until June 3, 2017.
+Although the New York Mets during their 50-plus-year no no-no streak had seven pitchers throw no-hitters after leaving the team, the San Diego Padres didn’t have a single pitcher to fit into the “No-hitters … after they were Padres” category until June 3, 2017.

 Here is the “No-hitters … after they were Padres” list: